The Kerr/CFT correspondence and its extensions: a comprehensive review: Matching the Entropy of Extremal Black Holes

-One can easily be puzzled by the incredible matching \eqref{match} valid for virtually any extremal black hole and outside the usual Cardy regime, as discussed in Section \ref{sec:Cardy}.
-Indeed, there are no arguments for unitarity and modular invariance of the dual CFT.
-It might suggest that Cardy's formula has a larger range of applicability that what has been proven so far.
-Alternatively, this might suggest the existence of a long string CFT, as reviewed in Section \ref{sec:longshort}.
-Note also that the central charge depends on the black hole parameters such as the angular momentum or the electric charge.
-This is not too surprising since in known AdS/CFT correspondences where the black hole contains a $AdS_3$ factor in the near-horizon geometry, the Brown-Henneaux central charge $c=3l/2G_3$ \cite{Brown:1986nw} also depends on the parameters of the black hole because the AdS length $l$ is a function of the black holes charges \cite{Maldacena:1997re}.
+One can easily be puzzled by the incredible matching \eqref{match} valid for virtually any extremal black hole and outside the usual Cardy regime, as discussed in Section~\ref{sec:Cardy}.
+Indeed, there are no arguments for unitarity and modular invariance, since there is no clear definition of a dual deformed CFT, which we will refer to by the acronym $\CFT_J$.
+Moreover, the regime $T_R = 0$ lies outside the range of Cardy's formula even for exact CFTs with a sparse light spectrum.
+This might suggest the existence of a form of universality.
+Note also that the central charge depends on the black-hole parameters, such as the angular momentum or the electric charge.
+This is not too surprising since, in known AdS/CFT correspondences where the black hole contains an AdS\sub{3} factor in the near-horizon geometry, the Brown--Henneaux central charge $c=3l/2G_3$~\cite{Brown:1986nw} also depends on the parameters of the black hole because the AdS length $l$ is a function of the black hole charges~\cite{Maldacena:1997re}.